PlaidCloud/website/content/en/docs/workflow-steps/tables/table-melt.md

 Lastly, the **Guess** button is used to correctly identify that *BudgetCategory* is the only **ID / Key** value.
 Remember that this is a text field (not numeric), so that is why it’s identified as such.
 All of the other columns (all 12 months JAN – DEC) will be included in the melt operation.
 As such, *Month* is a good **Variable Column Name** to reflect what the columns in the source data table represented. *Dollars* will be used for **Value Column Name** as all of the data was in US dollar format.

-## BCS Demo – Transpose (Melt) Columns

-For an additional example, please see the [Transpose Computer Rankings from Columns to Rows](https://plaidcloud.com/docs/plaidcloud/analyze/models/demo_2013_bcs_rankings#transpose-computer-rankings-from-columns-to-rows) section of the BCS Demo.